yusufkarakehya/icodebetter/.github/app_overview.md

-> NOTE : This section is constantly being updated.
+> NOTE : This section is being updated frequently.
 Information presented here is correct.
 We will just keep expanding it to help you learn more parts of the project.

 ## iCodeBetter
 iCodeBetter low-code platform is a Spring Boot application.
 So you need to know some Spring concepts in order to understand codebase better.
 In this guide we will give detailed overview of backend and frontend of iCodeBetter :bowtie: